 This is not a white box gallery.
 We like to experiment with color, configuration, and lighting - to include colored LED lights and various 2-D media that react to the changes in light.
 Rather than just host "openings" we plan to grow a community around the the space, primarily catering to psychedelic interest and advocacy groups.
 We will host meetings and mixers of like-minded people and connect them with art and artists they might appreciate.

 Please Note: We acquired our new space on Barracks Row (8th Street SE, between G and I Streets) just before the pandemic.
-The current situation has caused us to postpone any major openings until 2022; however, we will continue to host small events and to offer a continuous preview of our planned opening show.
-Please check our Facebook page for the latest news and info including any preview events and artists' meetings leading up to our spring 2022 opening.
+The current situation has caused us to postpone any major shows until TBD; however, we will continue to host small events and to offer a continuous preview of our planned opening show.
+Please check our Facebook page for the latest news and info including any preview events and artists' meetings leading up to our opening.